hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 ---
 layout: post
-title: "Purely functional data structures in JavaScript"
+title: "Functional data structures in JavaScript with Mori"
 ---

 I have a long-standing desire for a JavaScript library that provides